nidhiy7/Python_Notes/README.md

 [go to top](#top)

+A list is a data structure in Python that is a mutable, or changeable, ordered sequence of elements.
+Each element or value that is inside of a list is called an item.
+Just as strings are defined as characters between quotes, lists are defined by having values between square brackets [ ]

 Lists store multiple values of the same datatype.
 They're like 'boxes in memory'.

 They are also ordered!
 Which means you can refer to elements inside them by index!
 (The index starts at 0)